saramcel/Group5_Final_Project/README.md

 #### Benefits of Undersampling
 A huge advantage of applying random sampling is correcting the imbalance of the dataset and reducing the skew toward the majority classes within the dataset

+### Changes in Model Choice
+The team did not have any plan to adjust the model application.
+The logistic regression model was adequate for the project’s duration.
+However, if there were additional time to explore the wide range of logistic regression alternatives the team could explore alternatives.
+According to a quick reference of the courseware, the list has some viable candidates—Tree-based Methods, Neural Networks and Support Vector Machines, and K-Nearest Neighbor, to name a few.
+Given the opportunity in an educational environment, the exploration is boundless with the courseware available.
+After further research, the Logistic Regression model is prone to overfitting and multicollinearity. the misleading outputs from a high intercorrelations among the independent variables may result in skewed outcomes.
+Within the project constraints, the Logistics Regression model served the purpose of determining the Heart Disease outcomes, therefore, precluding any adjustment to the team’s model choice.

+### Model Training
+The project conducted the training of the model in phases as outlined in the KU Courseware.
+The training in this phase the team selected a dataset that provides cleans and paired date where the Y (dependent) and X (independent) variable are available.
+Once all of the identified datasets are cleaned and processed the data set is divided into a training set and testing set.
+According to the KU Boot Camp documentation it recommends a 70% training set to train the model.
+Continual research and development (if the team were long term) could present opportunities to conduct additonal training sets.

+### Model Accuracy

 ## Database - PostgresSQL - Sara
 The team has elected to use a Postgres SQL database to store the data tables for this project.
 This is based on our familiarity with Postgres and connecting to Python with SQLAlchemy.
 The ERD [all_tables_schema](https://github.com/AlexKrumins/Group5_Final_Project/blob/ed813a1c75cdc1ce08a91933a98e4c18a56b7856/TableSchemas/all_tables_schema.png) decribes the data types for the main table and its relationship with the other three tables.